Does seroquel cause dementia

 Seroquel, also known by its generic name quetiapine, is an antipsychotic medication primarily used to treat conditions such as schizophrenia and bipolar disorder.
 It is classified as a second-generation or atypical antipsychotic, which means that it works differently than older antipsychotic medications.

-See also Seroquel diaphoresis
+See also Seroquel epar

 Seroquel works by affecting the balance of certain chemicals in the brain, specifically dopamine and serotonin.
 These chemicals play a role in regulating mood, behavior, and cognitive function.
 By targeting these neurotransmitters, Seroquel helps to reduce symptoms such as hallucinations, delusions, and mood swings.